 - Kostoulas, A. and Lämmerer, A. (2018).
 ‘Making the transition into teacher education: Resilience as a process of growth.’
 In S. Mercer and A. Kostoulas (Eds), Language Teacher Psychology (pp. 247-263).
 Bristol: Multilingual Matters.

 Plans were in place for additional research, using interview data from early career teachers in their placement year, as well as a more ambitious study focussing on the resilience of teachers across their career trajectory.
 These plans have been put on hold, for two reasons.

-Findings from the project were used to inform a series of workshops and talks, aimed at raising language teachers’ awareness of their resilience, and facilitating its development.
+Findings from the project informed a series of workshops and talks, aimed at raising language teachers’ awareness of their resilience, and facilitating its development.
 These include:

 - Kostoulas, A. (2016, April).
 Surviving and Thriving in the Language Classroom.
-Workshop during the Teachers of English in Austria Biannual Conference (Graz ConneXion 2016).
+Workshop during the Teachers of English in Austria Biennial Conference (Graz ConneXion 2016).

 - Kostoulas, A. (2017, June).
 Developing Resilience in Language Teaching.
 Eight-hour workshop for language teachers, organised by the FH Joanneum University of Applied Sciences.